abalaji-blr/Computation/Complexity.md

 - No Performace Guarantees.

-  - Heuristics Algorithm : They resonably find good solution on some inputs but provide no clear indication at the outset why they succeed or fail.
+  - Heuristics Algorithm: They reasonably find a good solution on some inputs but provide no clear indication at the outset of why they succeed or fail.
     - Genetic Algorithm
     - Simulated Annealing
     - Local Search